KKKosmo/TurnBasedGame/README.md

 # TurnBasedGame

-a game made with unity intended to be released for mobile. very incomplete
+a turn based game made with unity intended to be released for mobile. very incomplete

 Learned about Finite State Machines